AhmadElwan/AhmadElwan/README.md

 - Bachelor's degree in Computer Science from Jordan University of Science and Technology (JUST).

-- I’m currently studing `Backend Development`
+- I’m currently learning `Backend Development`

 - How to reach me `ahmadmelwan02@gmail.com`